HIGHLIGHTS OF CHAPTER:

 - In exercising his/her authority to approve these expenditures, the supervisor should consider:

-- The need for this expenditure to further that investigation
+- The need for this expenditure to further that investigation; and

 - Anticipated expenditures in other investigations.
-Funds for P/E, P/I, and P/S expenditures should be advanced to the officer for a specific purpose.
+Funds for PE/PI/PS expenditures should be advanced to the officer for a specific purpose.
 If they are not expended for that purpose, they should be returned to the cashier.
 They should not be used for another purpose without first returning them and repeating the authorization and advance process based on the new purpose.

-- Funds for P/E, P/I, or P/S expenditure should be advanced to the officer on a suitable receipt form.
-A receipt for P/I or a voucher for P/E should be completed to document funds used in P/E or funds paid or advanced to an informant.
+- Funds for PE/PI/PS expenditure should be advanced to the officer on a suitable receipt form.
+A receipt for purchase of information or a voucher for purchase of evidence should be completed to document funds used in the purchase of evidence or funds paid or advanced to an informant.

 Recipients should consult with the program office prior to determining the final course of action.
 Beyond this, the funds should be returned and re-advanced, if necessary.
-Regardless of circumstances, within 48 hours of the advance, the fund cashier should be presented with either the unexpended funds, an executed voucher for P/I or P/E, or written notification by management that an extension has been granted.
+Regardless of circumstances, within 48 hours of the advance, the fund cashier should be presented with either the unexpended funds, an executed voucher for payment for information or purchase of evidence, or written notification by management that an extension has been granted.

-- P/S expenditures, when not endangering the safety of the officer or informant, need to be supported by cancelled tickets, receipts, lease agreements, and so forth.
-If not available, the office head, or his/her immediate subordinate, must certify that the expenditures were necessary and justify why supporting documents were not obtained.
+- Purchase of Services (P/S) expenditures, when not endangering the safety of the officer or informant, need to be supported by canceled tickets, receipts, lease agreements, etc. If not available, the office head, or his/her immediate subordinate, must certify that the expenditures were necessary and justify why supporting documents were not obtained.